ElmoDFGD/ElmoRim/README.md

 | **New lands** | Nope |
 |**Followers**| Nope|
 | **NSFW** | Nope |
+    *Not a mod but a combination of features from several mods.
+Read on to find out more.
 The full modlist can be viewed [here](123).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].